Frequently Asked Questions

 Do you handle hazardous waste?+

 Limited types.
 We do not haul paint, oils, chemicals, propane tanks, or batteries — these require designated hazardous waste collection days.
-We can tell you when the next Salem/Beverly HHW day is and what your options are in the meantime.

 Can you remove electronics, TVs, computers?+